-Mysteries of Light for the conversion of the world : Return to start
+Mysteries of Light : Return to start

 The Rosary is then ended with a prayer for the intentions of the Pope, as if to expand the vision of the one praying to embrace all the needs of the Church.
 It is precisely in order to encourage this ecclesial dimension of the Rosary that the Church has seen fit to grant indulgences to those who recite it with the required dispositions.

 If prayed in this way, the Rosary truly becomes a spiritual itinerary in which Mary acts as Mother, Teacher and Guide, sustaining the faithful by her powerful intercession.
 Is it any wonder, then, that the soul feels the need, after saying this prayer and experiencing so profoundly the motherhood of Mary, to burst forth in praise of the Blessed Virgin…?
 This is the crowning moment of an inner journey which has brought the faithful into living contact with the mystery of Christ and his Blessed Mother.
 (Pope John Paul II, The Rosary of the Virgin Mary, para.
 37)

 For all the intentions of the Pope, who daily prays for the conversion of the world, for global peace and for peace in our homes, we offer this prayer:

 Hail, holy Queen!
 Mother of Mercy, our life, our sweetness and our hope!
 To thee do we cry, poor banished children of Eve.
 To thee do we send up our sighs, mourning and weeping in this valley of tears.

 Turn, then O most gracious advocate, thine eyes of mercy toward us, and after this our exile, show unto us the blessed fruit of thy womb, Jesus.

 O clement, O loving, O sweet Virgin Mary!